Managing Director of H&G Simonds Brewery, 1959

 In the summer of 1936, he travelled alone across Europe by train & bicycle to Austria.
 Returning with first-hand accounts of the rise of fascism in Germany.
 He referred to the fear among the Austrian families that he stayed with of impending trouble with Germany.
 In March 1938, just over a year after he left, Hitler annexed Austria (The ‘Anschluss’) and Europe was on the road to WW2.

 He left England as one of a draft of 30 officers and 220 men.
 On his return he wrote: ‘These 30 officers were all newly commissioned subaltern, fresh from OCTU and incredibly green and frightened young men they were.
 Our route was Southampton, Le Havre, Marseilles, Malta, Alexandria, Abbassia.
 Now, green and frightened though we were, we were the very first OCTU officers ever to arrive in the Middle East, and as such this was something of an event.’
-To read more of his never completed wartime memoir, that he started immediately on his return; CLICK HERE His official war Service Record is HERE:

 After the war he took on responsibility for all public houses and enthusiastically set about modernising both them and the management of the brewery.
 Through this and other initiatives he furthered the brewery’s good trading relationship with it’s Licensees.
 The Simonds hotel estate expanded and an Off-Licence business, Arthur Cooper, was started and swiftly grew in number of shops.
 He oversaw the successful expansion of the company’s Reading Pale Ale and Tavern beers into pubs around the country as well as a joint venture with Guinness in Park Royal to brew & market ‘Harp Lager’.
 In the latter years of Eric Simonds chairmanship, he was ably assisted by his son.
-Duncan was appointed Joint Managing Director of Simonds Brewery with Dick Quarry in 1955.
+Duncan was appointed Joint Managing Director of Simonds Brewery with Richard Quarry in September 1953.

 In 1957 when the board was debating the fateful merger with Courage, his was the only voice arguing that a business with some 1,100 pubs, 50 off-licences and 30 hotels was large enough to make its own way in the new world of TV advertising.
 He argued compellingly that so long as H & G Simonds committed itself to modern management, vigorous marketing and a proactive approach to acquisitions, it had a prosperous independent future.